QuietMisdreavus/fosspride.org/_pride-images/neovim-pride.md

 Have you ever wanted your text editor to be a little more queer?

 This image set features the Neovim logo, in a combination of LGBTQ+ pride flags.
+The images are available both with and without the Neovim logotype.

 [Neovim] is developed by the [Neovim team], led by Justin M Keyes.
 The Neovim logo is created by Jason Long and licensed under the Creative Commons Attribution 3.0 Unported License.